 Practices of crop production:

 Crop production involves several steps which need to be performed by farmers during the period of time.
-These steps starts from the preparation of soil and ends once the storage of crops is done.
-In between, we involve certain steps which are necessary for the appropriate growth of plant.
+These steps start with the preparation of soil and end once the storage of crops is done.
+In between, we involve certain steps which are necessary for the appropriate growth of a plant.
 These steps are shown below:

 Agricultural equipments used in the preparation of soil: